-Having examined the requested documents under the applicable legal framework, I am pleased to grant you full access to document 1-3, where only names and other personal data have been redacted pursuant to article 4(1)(b) of Regulation 1049/2001 and in accordance with Regulation (EC) No 2018/1725.
+Having examined the requested documents under the applicable legal framework, I am pleased to grant you partial access to both of them.

+In both documents names and other personal data have been redacted pursuant to article 4(1)(b) of Regulation 1049/2001 and in accordance with Regulation (EC) No 2018/1725.
 Hence, the main content of these documents relevant to your request is accessible.